firebase/flutterfire/packages/firebase_admob/README.md

 }
 ```

-After, pass an instance of `NativeAdFactory` to the `FirebaseAdMobPlugin`.
-This is done differently whether
+An instance of a `NativeAdFactory` should also be passed to the `FirebaseAdMobPlugin`.
+This is done
-you are using the Embedding V1 or Embedding V2.
-If you're using the Embedding V1, you're `MainActivity.java`
+differently whether you are using the Embedding V1 or Embedding V2.

+If you're using the Embedding V1, you need to retrieve the published `FirebaseAdMobPlugin` after
+calling `GeneratedPluginRegistrant.registerWith(this);`.
+Then, set the `NativeAdFactory`.
+You're
-should look similar to:
+`MainActivity.java` should look similar to:

 ```java
 package my.app.path;